 By then, the war was going through the “Vietnamization” stage, a euphemism for “pulling-out,” which turned over more and more of the support and combat operations to indigenous personnel.
 However, MACV advisors continued to do what they had since becoming America’s first ante in Vietnam: train the troops, then accompany them on combat operations.
 Organized directly under General William C. Westmoreland, CORDS consisted of a civil-military structure designed to pacify their areas of operation by training the local populations into Regional and Popular Forces (RF/PF) military organizations and improving the government’s responsiveness.
 The latter consisted of various CIA Rural Development organizations working to dig wells, build schools, and provide remote medical assistance.

-In 1974, I finally learned that you can make more with your mind than you can with your back.
-I went to school, got a degree and was hired by IBM.
+In 1974, I finally learned that you could make more with your mind than you can with your back.
+I went to school, got a degree, and was hired by IBM.
 It’s a long way from the bib overalls of Carlisle, Texas, to the three-piece suits of IBM and even farther from the Mekong Delta to “The World.”
 Life was great . . . and I was miserable.
 The VA’s Vietnam Vet Outreach program was my salvation.
 Not for what it did for me, but rather for what it told me to do for myself . . . write.

 And I did, about all the things I couldn’t talk about.
 That was the genesis of No Survivors, my Vietnam novel.
-It’s based on real people and events during my three tours in Vietnam, and is dedicated to the more than 58,000 names on The Wall, their families, friends, and all veterans.
+It’s based on real people and events during my three tours in Vietnam and is dedicated to the more than 58,000 names on The Wall, their families, friends, and all veterans.

 In appreciation for all that my fellow veterans have done for me, and in recognition of the fact that well over 150,000 veterans are homeless on the street every night, I donate 50% of the royalties from No Survivors to various veterans’ support organizations.